|

 how foundation and certified

-winter wheat seed is produced in
+winter wheat seed is produced in the PNW using a high level of

-the PNW using a high level of residual nutrients from a potato ground
+residual nutrients from a potato ground rotation to propagate

-produced using nutrient rich soils.
+nutrient rich soils.

 Nutrient packing of the seed kernel produces additional plant vigor from a large heavy kernel for winter wheat stand establishment (8,500 seeds per pound).
 Potato ground also tends to have less potential for wheat root diseases.
 The potato ground is also located in an area west of the Cascades that has very little potential for head scab (snow mold life cycle).
 The prevailing winds of the Pacific Push from the Gulf of Alaska and the dry rain shadow Columbia basin climate allows for ideal winter wheat seed production.